 A team of researchers, led by Solomey, has worked on the development of a CubeSat, a kind of nanosatellite, since 2021.
 The CubeSat, built by NanoAvionics of Lithuania, will carry and test a WSU-designed prototype neutrino detector in low Earth orbit to prove the detector can operate in space and measure the rate of cosmic and gamma rays.

 The project began in 2016 and received its first funding in 2017.
 In 2021, NASA gave WSU a $2 million grant for the project to flight test a neutrino detector with a CubeSat.
-The CubeSat is a rectangle 10 by 10 by 30 centimeters made of aluminum.
+The CubeSat is a box 10 by 10 by 30 centimeters made of aluminum.
 The prototype detector weighs 250 grams and will be housed with computer cards and solar panels in the CubeSat.

-Five Wichita State graduate students are working with Solomey on the project: Kyle Messick (doctoral degree in aerospace), Brian Doty (doctoral degree in physics and applied math), Johnathan Folkerts (doctoral degree in physics and applied math), Brooks Hartsock (doctoral degree in physics and applied math) and Tyler Nolan (master’s degree in physics).
+Five Wichita State doctoral/master's students are working with Solomey on the project: Kyle Messick (doctoral degree in aerospace), Brian Doty (doctoral degree in physics and applied math), Johnathan Folkerts (doctoral degree in physics and applied math), Brooks Hartsock (doctoral degree in physics and applied math) and Tyler Nolan (master’s degree in physics).

 professor of mathematics, statistics and physics